jabenninghoff/quantrr/README.md

     [Lato](https://www.latofonts.com/lato-free-fonts/) font family.
 4. Download and extract the “standalone” directory from this repository.
-5. Run `RScript setup.R` from the command line in the standalone directory to install required R packages.
+5. Run `Rscript setup.R` from the command line in the standalone directory to install required R packages.
 6. Run `quarto preview` from the command line in the standalone directory to build and display the example analysis.